archway-network/archway-docs/docs/overview/glossary.md

 ## Staking

-Staking is the process of rewarding token holders that have chosen to stake their tokens.
-Staking tokens typically involves locking those tokens from being transferred.
-In turn, these tokens are used to power the network by being part of the validation process in a Proof of Stake consensus model.
+Staking is the process of locking tokens in a blockchain network via validators in order to support and secure the blockchain.
+Token holders who are called delegators are rewarded through block rewards which are generated through inflation.
+Additionally, staking also allows token holders to participate in the governance of the network.

 <!-- T -->